 All of the products I am recommending, have been used on my rugs.

-Aerosols are not for everyone and I’ve used the pump spray version as well, but it doesn’t go as quickly.
+Aerosols are not for everyone and I’ve used the pump spray version as well.
+A spray pump will take a little longer to apply.

 I’m recommending HEAVY duty outdoor protectants.
 Don’t go for the wimpy stuff!
 You’ll need at least 2 cans/bottles.